 Group Project.
 Students will be randomly assigned to teams.
 Each team will be assigned a country.
-The team will prepare a two-page briefing paper for someone (perhaps your boss) to use for traveling to and conducting business in the assigned country.
+The team will prepare a country report for someone (perhaps your boss) to use for traveling to and conducting business in the assigned country.
 In addition, each team will give an oral presentation on the agriculture, industry/commerce, culture, and political structure of the assigned country.
 More detail will be provided in class.
-A due date will be announce in class and posted to Western Online.
+A due date will be announced in class and posted to Western Online.